DanielelDrake/DanielelDrake/README.md

 - 👋 Hi, I’m Daniel
 - 👀 I’m interested in Computer Science and finance
 - 🌱 I’m currently learning c and java at university.
-On the Side I'm working in my own website.
+On the Side I'm working in my own website and some other Projects.
 - 📫 You can reach me at danielhabenicht@icloud.com

 <!---